 19. Keeps You In the Game

-Content not only gives you a competitive advantage, but it also keeps you in the game.
+It’s my favorite content marketing benefit.
+It not only gives you a competitive advantage but also keeps you in the game.

-Effective content brings customers to your website, keep them engaged, and help them convert.
+Effective content brings customers to your website, keeps them engaged, and helps them convert.
 As a result, content strategy is evolving rapidly to catch the fleeting attention of customers.
 Content keeps you on your toes coming up with creative ways to attract and retain your audience.

 Tip: Analyze your competitors’ content strategy periodically and update your own accordingly to increase value and beat the competition.